 The letter that you write to your loved one is an important part of staging an intervention.
-The task may seem overwhelming, but there is a method to writing these letters that should simplify the process somewhat.
+The task may seem overwhelming, but there is a method of writing these letters that should simplify the process somewhat.
 Above all, the tone of your letter should show caring and compassion to your loved one as well as a sense of concern for the very serious situation in which they currently are.
 It is also important to remember not to blame or shame your loved one.
 You want them to know that you care and would like to see them get the help they need to overcome their substance abuse issues.
 Remember to clearly state and be prepared to act upon your individual consequences for your loved one should they refuse to get treatment.

 Though there is no way to fully guarantee success, below we have shared some tips to help you have the most successful intervention possible.

-- Hiring a professional interventionist will help considerably in the planning an execution process of your intervention.
+- Hiring a professional interventionist will help considerably in the planning and execution process of your intervention.
 A professional will understand the physical issues of addiction as well as the emotional and mental issues, which will help you to be more successful at addressing these specific concerns with your loved one.

 - Planning is key.
 Attempting to stage a spontaneous intervention can be potentially disastrous.
-A well thought out intervention with group participation, treatment options decided upon before hand, and a united front presented will be the most successful tools in getting your loved one the treatment they need.
+A well thought out intervention with group participation, treatment options decided upon beforehand, and a united front presented will be the most successful tools in getting your loved one the treatment they need.

 - Always remember to keep yourself from judging, blaming, or attacking the person who is being confronted.
 Approach the situation from a place of love and understanding in order to help your loved one to seek treatment.

 - Be prepared to stand by your plan and the consequences and ultimatum you have laid out for your loved one, should they decided not to seek treatment.